 $ cd ~/Downloads $ git clone https://github.com/searxng/searxng.git searxng $ cd searxng

-The SearXNG suite consists of several images, see
+The SearXNG suite config consists of several images, see

-$ sudo -H ./utils/lxc.sh remove searx-archlinux $ sudo -H ./utils/lxc.sh build searx-archlinux
+$ sudo -H ./utils/lxc.sh remove searxng-archlinux $ sudo -H ./utils/lxc.sh build searxng-archlinux

 Usually you open a root-bash using

 sudo -H bash.
 In case of LXC containers

 open the root-bash in the container is done by the